-Management's revised assessment of the effectiveness of internal control over financial reporting as of December 31, 2004, has been audited by Ernst & Young LLP, the independent registered public accounting firm who also has audited the Company's restated consolidated financial statements included in this Amendment.
+Management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2004, has been audited by Ernst & Young, LLP, the independent registered public accounting firm who also has audited the Company's consolidated financial statements.
 Ernst & Young's attestation report on management's assessment of the Company's internal control over financial reporting appears below.